A permaculture Farming always work with nature never against nature

 The forest effect will create a regenerative breeding ground for food-producing trees, shrubs, herbs, mushrooms, etc., Which will grow and produce by itself many years to come.
 There must be live plants and organic matter on fields year-round, the organic matter must always cover the entire surface of the ground so that the soil never comes in direct sunlight.

 Animals, different animals shall have direct or indirect access to the land each year, preferably several times a year, if possible.
 It is especially important that the soil is supplied with fresh manure from ruminants as often as possible.
 The microorganisms found in the stomachs of ruminants is vital for building and maintaining the microbiology in the soil and also the cow manure is a vital part of the biology that builds and maintains the beneficial insects and nature.

 Somtimes only parts of a farm is based on permaculture, it can even be only a single field.
 The permaculture belts can be made with food productive trees and shrubs around buildings and fields.
 Permaculture projects can be created around a lake, along a river or on the many barren hilltops and slopes, there are many opportunities to make small productive regenerative permaculture projects on all farms.

 How permaculture farming different?

 There are three forms of agriculture, degenerative, generative and regenerative.

 The conventional or chemical farming as we know here in Denmark and most of the western world is degenerative, in almost every conceivable context, using large amounts of a wide variety of unnatural products that in itself is degenerating, plowing almost every year and growing monoculture, all degenerative.

-Most western world organic farming also has high degree degenerative activities, but without using so many unnatural products.
+Most western world organic farming also has high degree degenerative activities as plowing and monoculture, but without using so many unnatural products.
 There are a few, often smaller generative organic farms, but there is no or very few regenerative organic farms, western world style.